aimagelab/mvad-names-dataset/README.md

-# mvad-names-dataset
+# MVAD Names Dataset
-MVAD Names Dataset
+The new version of the MVAD Names Dataset will be available soon.